amaranth-lang/amaranth/docs/guide.rst

 .. _lang-fsm:

-:pc:`FSM`/:pc:`State` control blocks
+:py:`FSM`/:py:`State` control blocks
 ------------------------------------

-Simple `finite state machines <https://en.wikipedia.org/wiki/Finite-state_machine>`_ are described using a :pc:`with m.FSM():` block.
-This block can contain one or more :pc:`with m.State("Name")` blocks.
-In addition to these blocks, the :pc:`m.next = "Name"` syntax chooses which state the FSM enters on the next clock cycle.
+Simple `finite state machines <https://en.wikipedia.org/wiki/Finite-state_machine>`_ are described using a :py:`with m.FSM():` block.
+This block can contain one or more :py:`with m.State("Name")` blocks.
+In addition to these blocks, the :py:`m.next = "Name"` syntax chooses which state the FSM enters on the next clock cycle.
 For example, this FSM performs a bus read transaction once after reset:

 .. testcode::